pivotal/docs-tap/install-tkg.md

     ```

-## Install Tanzu CLI Plugins
+### Install the Tanzu CLI Plugins for Tanzu Application Platform

-To install the Tanzu CLI plugins required for TAP:
+To install the Tanzu CLI plugins required for Tanzu Application Platform:

 1. Create a directory named `tanzu-framework` by running: